Skip to contents

 )

-df[order(dists2c)[1],'required'] <- TRUEThis function not only bootstraps sites to simulate the true distribution of the species, but it also bootstraps coordinate uncertainty for each site.
-Here we will randomly assign 20% of the sites to have coordinate uncertainty between 1 km and 40 km.
-Note that he argument is always in meters.
+This function bootstraps sites to simulate the species’ true distribution and bootstraps coordinate uncertainty for each site.
+Here, we will randomly assign 20% of the sites to have coordinate uncertainty ranging from 1 km to 40 km.
+Coordinate uncertainty is always measured in meters.

 Run KMedoidsBasedSample based only on geographic distances

-The input to the function is the distance matrix, and the site data.
+The function takes two inputs: a distance matrix and site data.

 test_data <- list(